call us 509 946 5465

 A dark, full-flavored ale with a rich, roasted slightly sweet malt flavor and a mild hop finish.
 Balanced chocolate malt roastiness with crystal malt sweetness.
 “Don’t be afraid of the dark”.
 4.4% ABV, 32 IBU

+NEW VERSION!
+WE HAVE LISTENED TO OUR HOPHEADS AND HAVE INCREASED THE HOPS ACROSS THE BOARD, INCREASING FROM 49 TO 72 IBUs!
 This beer is the result of the anarchy that ensues when you let technical types run wild in the lab or brewhaus.
 Logistic limitations disappear as our collection of US hop varieties temporarily expand to include an International pot-pouri of hops from the United States, Europe, and Australia.
 These hops are scientifically chosen to provide an intense but clean bitterness and hop flavor appropriate for this style of IPA.
 Based on current understanding of hop chemistry and our desire to use the latest technology, we used pelletized hops to achieve the bitterness and hop flavor.
 The taste of this golden colored ale is dominated by hops, but contains an appropriate level of malt flavor as well.
-4.8% ABV, 49 IBU
+4.8% ABV, 72 IBU

 Stop on in for a Growler